ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.ada.gov/" target="_blank" rel="noopener noreferrer">ADA.gov</a> — Federal guidance on disability rights
 - <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA Requirements</a> — Illinois accessibility standards

+### What is WCAG?

+WCAG stands for Web Content Accessibility Guidelines.
+These are international standards developed by the World Wide Web Consortium (W3C) that explain how to make digital content accessible.
+WCAG is organized around four principles (POUR):

+- **Perceivable** — Information must be presentable in ways users can perceive
+- **Operable** — Interface components must be operable by all users
+- **Understandable** — Information and operation must be understandable
+- **Robust** — Content must work with current and future technologies

+**Learn more:** <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" rel="noopener noreferrer">https://www.w3.org/WAI/standards-guidelines/wcag/</a>

+### What does "WCAG 2.1 Level AA" mean?

+WCAG has three conformance levels:

+- **Level A** — Minimum accessibility (must meet)
+- **Level AA** — Standard accessibility (should meet) ← _Required for Illinois_
+- **Level AAA** — Enhanced accessibility (may meet where feasible)

+Illinois requires Level AA conformance, which includes all Level A and Level AA success criteria.

 ### Isn't accessibility just an IT issue?
 Shouldn't the web team fix all these issues?